nus-cs2113-AY2526S1/ip/docs/README.md

 Adds a task that occurs at a specific time.

 **Format:**
-event DESCRIPTION /at DATE TIME
+event DESCRIPTION /from start DATE AND TIME /to end DATE AND TIME

 **Example:**
-event project meeting /at Aug 6th 2-4pm
+event project meeting /from 4 July 2pm /to 4 July 4pm

 ## List Tasks